$162,938Average Value$113Average Price per Sq Ft31Homes For Sale

 Local vendors on both sides of the river

+Clustered mostly in Downtown Oswego along East 1st Street and West 1st Street, the city’s diverse collection of restaurants and shops reflects the area’s small-town meets city feel.
+“We have a city environment that’s ideally located,” Fayette says.
+“We have a lot of very niche and fabulous restaurants and shops, with nice stores and boutiques downtown.”
 On East 1st Street, Tatlim Bakery serves up macarons, baklava and other seasonal Turkish sweets, while the Press Box has been a local sports bar staple for almost 40 years.
-Crossing the river to West 2nd Street, Port City Co-Op sells handmade goods and antiques, while the Rooftop Lounge offers scenic views and sophisticated dining across the street on West 1st.
-Riverwalk Coffee Roasters serves handcrafted lattes, cold brews and more down the street.
-Residents can also catch Ji-Woo's Korean Seoul Food truck in Oswego on occasion for rice bowls, ramen and fried dumplings.
-Most of Oswego’s big-box retail offerings are located on the east side of town along the NY-104 highway.
+Across the river, Port City Co-Op sells handmade goods and antiques, while the Rooftop Lounge offers scenic views and sophisticated dining.
+Most of Oswego’s big box retail offerings are located on the east side of town along the NY-104 highway.
 Residents can find reliable shopping options such as Price Chopper, TJ Maxx, Big Lots and Ollie’s Bargain Outlet nearby, alongside straightforward fast-food picks that include Popeyes, Wendy’s and McDonald’s.

 A man gets a trim at The Good Guys Barber Shop in Oswego NY.